 The post on Medium got removed earlier today, but here's a cached copy: https://t.co/5kMUO1PuH8

-Luckily, the digital marketing field is different.
+Luckily, the digital marketing niche is different.

+Since digital marketing is quite a broad term that includes many specific areas, I wanted to know which skills are highly popular among our top influencers.
 As for their areas of expertise, here is what digital marketing influencers specialize in:

 - Social media marketing: 43%